ReasonPlan: Unified Scene Prediction and Decision Reasoning for Closed-loop Autonomous Driving: Introduction

 To address the challenges above, we explore both model architecture and training datasets. {From the model perspective}, we propose a novel MLLM fine-tuning framework, namely \textbf{ReasonPlan}, which effectively enhances the holistic reasoning capabilities in complicated closed-loop scenarios.
 ReasonPlan comprises a \textbf{self-supervised Next Scene Prediction (NSP) task} and \textbf{supervised Decision Chain-of-Thought (DeCoT) process}.
 Specifically, motivated by recent advances in scene understanding and generative modeling~\cite{gao2024piwm, li2024enhancing}, we introduce a temporally NSP task that conditions on ego context to forecast future visual observations.
 This objective constrains image token representations in the latent space, enriching the model’s contextual understanding of driving scenarios.
 To further leverage the reasoning and generalization capabilities under closed-loop and out-of-distribution evaluations, we incorporate explicit textual supervision over the DeCoT process.

 {From the dataset perspective}, we construct a large-scale instruction dataset tailored for closed-loop planning, called \textbf{PDR}, which contains 203,353 training samples and 11,047 testing samples.
 Using an automated annotation pipeline, PDR captures the complete decision reasoning process in training scenarios on the Bench2Drive~\cite{jia2024bench2drive}, including the following stages: {\textit{Scene Understanding}}, {\textit{Traffic Sign Recognition}}, {\textit{Critical Object Identification for Risk Assessment}}, and {\textit{Meta Action}}.
-To ensure the quality and reliability of the dataset, all reasoning steps have undergone thorough human verification.
 The dataset will be released publicly, serving as a foundation for learning structured and causally grounded decision reasoning.

-ReasonPlan achieves a \textbf{driving score of $\textbf{64.01}$} and reduces the \textbf{L2 error by $\textbf{16.44\%}$} on Bench2Drive, outperforming prior state-of-the-art E2E imitation learning models.
-Furthermore, it demonstrates \textbf{strong zero-shot generalization} on DOS, highlighting its adaptability in decision-critical corner cases.
+ReasonPlan achieves a \textbf{driving score of $\textbf{64.01}$} and reduces the \textbf{L2 error by $\textbf{16.44\%}$} on Bench2Drive~\cite{jia2024bench2drive}, outperforming prior state-of-the-art E2E imitation learning models.
+Furthermore, it demonstrates \textbf{strong zero-shot generalization} on DOS~\cite{shao2023reasonnet}, highlighting its adaptability in decision-critical corner cases.

 \textbf{Our key contributions are as follows. }(1) We propose ReasonPlan, a novel MLLM fine-tuning framework for complex closed-loop driving scenarios.
-The integration of self-supervised NSP and supervised DeCoT effectively couples the visual and language modalities, enabling a comprehensive decision reasoning process.
+The integration of NSP and DeCoT effectively couples the visual and language modalities, enabling a comprehensive decision reasoning process.
 (2) We construct PDR, a large-scale decision reasoning dataset via an automated annotation pipeline tailored for closed-loop planning, containing 210k diverse and high-quality samples.
 (3) As shown in Fig.~\ref{fig: holistic}, ReasonPlan demonstrates superior performance on the Bench2Drive under both open-loop and closed-loop settings, and shows strong zero-shot generalization on DOS scenarios.